 - Laptops: In most cases, laptops don’t require massive storage.
 So it makes sense to use an SSD.

 - Desktop computers: It has arrived at the stage where every new computer that I build for someone will have an SSD as the operating system drive (or C Drive).
 You can add as many as you see fit if extra storage is needed, making storage space a non-issue.

 - Low-capacity external drives: When you want external storage and a big drive isn’t always needed, it’s an ideal time to use an SSD.
 It will make it reliable and robust, not to mention the desirable transfer rates.

 When NOT to replace a mechanical hard drive with an SSD

 The reason for that would be the cost.
 Add up the cost to get an equivalent storage capacity from the total amount of drives in the array.

 And this situation most certainly won’t be true forever.
-The price gap is closing and we are predicting that mechanical drives will eventually be phased out within the next decade.
+The price gap is closing, and we predict mechanical drives will likely be phased out one day.

 So, it is a matter of assessment to a certain degree.
-You will have to sum up each situation in order to decide whether or an SSD is worth it or not.
+You must summarize each situation to decide whether an SSD is worth it.

 But, in most cases, it’s a pretty straightforward decision.
 Either your needs are leaning toward maximum storage capacity for the lowest price, or it might be time to change to an SSD.